Ringing Speed

 The diagram illustrates how the overall speed remains at 2 seconds per change, measured here by the (Red) Tenor bell.
 The last row of rounds and the first four changes of plain hunt are shown.
 When ringing in rounds, you ring then five more bells ring before you ring again.

-The (Silver) fifth bell hunts down / in to the lead / front and must ring slightly quicker as there are only four bells before it rings again.
+The (Silver) fifth bell hunts down / in to the lead / front and must ring slightly quicker as there are only four bells before it rings again, the interval being 1⅔ seconds.

 In plain hunt doubles at some time each bell makes two blows in fifth place.
-This is illustrated by the (Green) third bell, it needs to ring slightly slower as it moves out to fourth place at the 1st Change, then to fifths place on the 2nd Change, but as it remains in fifth place at the 3rd Change it rings at rounds speed before speeding up to ring in fourth place in the 4th Change, the diagram shows how its speed changes.
-Each bell also makes two blows in the lead, again it rings at rounds speed before slowing down to move away from leading.
+This is illustrated by the (Green) third bell, it needs to ring slightly slower as it moves out to fourth place at the 1st Change, then at the same slower speed as it moves to fifths place, but as it remains in fifth place at the next change it rings at rounds speed before speeding up to ring in fourth place, the diagram shows how its speed changes.
+It remains ringing at the same quicker pace until it reaches the handstroke lead.
+Each bell makes two blows in the lead, again it rings at rounds speed for the backstroke before slowing down to move away from leading.

 Bell Control

-Only a small speed adjustment is required to be able to ring plain hunt and methods.
-On six bells its approximately quarter of a second faster or slower, on eight bells a third of a second, reducing to eighth of a second on twelve bells.
+Only small speed adjustments are required to be able to ring plain hunt and methods.
+On six bells its approximately third of a second faster or slower than rounds, on eight bells a quarter of a second faster or slower, reducing to sixth of a second difference on twelve bells.

 To slow down, pull slightly harder at the previous stroke.
 At a handstroke catch the sally a little lower or let you arm stretch higher at backstroke, allowing the bell to rise closer to the balance, slowing it down.